 - Roast sweet potatoes in the oven for 20 minutes, then flip them over and roast for another 15-20 minutes or until they are nice and soft.
 When they reach a tenderness you’re happy with, pull them out of the oven and let them rest for several minutes before serving.

 Leftovers should be stored in an airtight container in the fridge and eaten within 3-4 days.
-Reheat the roasted sweet potatoes in a 400 degree oven for 5-10 minutes or until heated through and crispy.
+Reheat in a 400℉ oven for 5-10 minutes or until heated through and crispy.
 Freezing is not recommended.

 Honey Roasted Sweet Potatoes

 - 2 pounds red-skinned sweet potatoes

 - Line a large rimmed baking sheet with parchment paper and set aside.

 - Peel sweet potatoes and cut into 1-inch chunks, then place in a large bowl.

 - In a small bowl, whisk together olive oil, honey, lemon juice and cinnamon.
 Pour over sweet potatoes and toss to coat completely.